SallyMstar/dining-diva/README.md

-# Front End Web Developer, Sally Morningstar
+# Restaurant Reviews Sample Site

 This is a collaborative sample site in which Sally Morningstar, as the Font End Developer, designed: